miklevin/MikeLev.in/_posts/2024-12-07-zenos-paradox-knuth-brooks.md

 ---
 title: Don Knuth, Fred Brooks & Zeno's Paradox of Coding
 permalink: /futureproof/zenos-paradox-knuth-brooks/
 description: In the pursuit of knowledge and software development alike, we often find ourselves chasing the elusive ideal of perfection,  grappling with paradoxes like Zeno's and the diminishing returns of complexity.
 By understanding the limits of our knowledge, embracing pragmatism, and harnessing the power of collaboration, we can navigate the complexities of the Noosphere and build meaningful systems without getting lost in the infinite.
+In other words, sometimes it's better to just ship the darn thing instead of getting lost in endless philosophical debates and abstract paradoxes.
 layout: post
 sort_order: 1
 ---